Steven D. Koski, PhD

 Communication skills are essential to sharing information.
 The communication program is dedicated to fostering understanding among individuals and groups, within communities and across societies.
-The program is sensitive to protecting robust individual freedom in the Information Age as well as to promoting responsible communication.
-It recognizes that both individuals and organizations play essential roles as information consumers and producers.
+The program is sensitive to protecting robust individual freedom in the Digital Age as well as to promoting responsible communication.
+It recognizes that individuals play an essential role as information consumers and organizations play an essential role as producers.

-The Bachelor of Arts in communication prepares students with significant life skills as well as for a broad range of careers.
-The communication major helps students develop oral, written, visual communication abilities along with the knowledge of computer technology required throughout business and government.
-An important goal of the program is to graduate students who have well-developed critical thinking ability essential for pursuing many 21st century careers, but especially a career as a communication professional.
+The Bachelor of Arts in communication prepares students by providing them with significant life skills as well as with a broad range of career choices.
+The communication major helps students develop oral, written, and visual communication abilities along with the knowledge of computer technology required throughout business and government.
+An important goal of the program is to graduate students who have well-developed critical thinking ability essential for pursuing 21st century careers, but especially a career as a communication professional.